-An alarming editorial in London’s Telegraph newspaper on Tuesday said a team of 31 dementia experts have warned that microbes — including the viruses that cause cold sores and chlamydia — could cause Alzheimer’s disease.
+An alarming editorial in London’s Telegraph newspaper in March said a team of 31 dementia experts have warned that microbes — including the viruses that cause cold sores and chlamydia — could cause Alzheimer’s disease.

 “We are saying there is incontrovertible evidence that Alzheimer’s disease has a dormant microbial component,” Professor Douglas Kell of the University of Manchester’s School of Chemistry was quoted as saying.
 “We can’t keep ignoring all of the evidence.”

 Scientists have been trying to find a treatment for the build-up of plaques in the brain that muck up the communication among neurons, leading to memory loss.
 The editorial in the Journal of Alzheimer’s Disease suggested that a viral or bacterial infection triggers that build-up — and that antimicrobial drugs targeting those infections might stop dementia.